T. J. McDonald: 2017

 On March 31, 2017, the Miami Dolphins signed McDonald to a one-year, $1.34 million contract.
 During training camp, McDonald competed against Nate Allen to be the starting free safety.
 Head coach Adam Gase named McDonald the starting free safety for the regular season, along with strong safety Reshad Jones.
 Nate Allen was named his replacement while he served his eight-game suspension.

-On September 2, 2017, the Miami Dolphins signed McDonald to a four-year, $24 million contract extension with $10 million guaranteed and a signing bonus of $4.76 million.
+On September 2, 2017, the Dolphins signed McDonald to a four-year, $24 million contract extension with $10 million guaranteed and a signing bonus of $4.76 million.